-Is your stroller looking a bit on the grubby side?
-The trips out, walking to the store in the rain, your little one eating or drinking — they all take their toll on your stroller.
+Is your stroller getting grubby?
+The trips out, walking to the store in the rain, and your little one eating or drinking — they take their toll on the stroller.

-Cleaning up a stroller is one of those things we can all do without.
+We’ve all been there.
+Cleaning a stroller is one of those things we wish we didn’t have to do.
 Most of us ignore it since it feels like too much of a chore.
-But it’s easier than you think to clean one.
+But cleaning the stroller may be easier than you think.

 Why You Should Keep It Clean

-As infants have significantly lower immunity than adults, it’s important to ensure that anything they are coming into regular contact with is clean and germ-free.
+As infants have significantly lower immunity than adults, it’s important to ensure that anything they come into regular contact with is clean and germ-free.
 As most parents use a stroller on a daily basis, regular cleaning is imperative.

 How Often Should You Clean It?

-The longer you leave your stroller between cleans, the harder the task becomes in the future.
-It’s a good idea to give it a once over after every use.
-If you’re in a rush, make it something you do each evening, getting it ready for the next day.
+The longer you leave your stroller between cleaning, the harder the task becomes.
+Giving it a once-over after every use is a good idea.
+If you’re in a rush, do it in the evening while preparing for the next day.

 This doesn’t mean you have to break out the big guns each time.
 Just take care of the little things.
 Brush mud and dirt off the wheels.
-Remove crumbs from the fabric and wipe off any sticky mess your child might have left there.
+Remove crumbs from the fabric and wipe off any sticky mess your child might have left.

-Doing this will mean a vigorous clean will be needed less often.
+Doing this will mean vigorous cleaning will be needed less often.

 How to Clean a Stroller

-If you’re not sure where to start or what items you need, check out the information below.
+If you’re unsure where to start or what items you need, check out the information below.
 We break down each area of the stroller individually.

 1. The Fabric Areas